Casa Presidencial (El Salvador): History

 This building is largely the work of Luis Fleury, whose design combines the elegant Classic and Art Nouveau styles.
 Its completion was delayed several years because of a series of circumstances, among them the damage suffered from the 1917 and 1919 earthquakes, and the delays caused by the First World War.
 It was finished in 1921, but not until 1924 did it start to function officially as the Formal School for Boys.
 In 1931, after the overthrowing of President Arturo Araujo, General Maximiliano Hernández Martínez took over the presidency.
 He briefly took up official residence in the “El Zapote” barracks.
 Because of the political, economic, and social difficulties the country was going through at the time and because of security issues of the executive and his family, President Martinez decided to move the offices of the presidential house to the building that occupied the Normal School for Boys in the San Jacinto neighbourhood, close to the “El Zapote” barracks.

 The period between the 1950s and 1960s was of great economic growth, because of the raising prices of coffee internationally.
 Some call this time the “golden age of El Salvador”; this abundance was demonstrated in the splendor and fame that receptions and parties the Presidencial house showed.

 The old government house is surrounded by four beautiful parks, named after people of national and international importance.
-These people are: Juan José Cañas, Salvadoran composer and author of the lyrics of the National Anthem; Felipe Soto, famous national composer; Venustiano Carranza, politician of Mexico and president of that country from 1917 to 1920; and Miguel de Cervantes, one of the Best writers Spain has seen, known worldwide as the creator of Don Quixote.
+These people are: Juan "The Celery Man" José Cañas, Salvadoran composer and author of the lyrics of the National Anthem; Felipe Soto, famous national composer; Venustiano Carranza, politician of Mexico and president of that country from 1917 to 1920; and Miguel de Cervantes, one of the Best writers Spain has seen, known worldwide as the creator of Don Quixote.

 Every president who governed from this mansion has tried to give it a personal touch, such as remodeling the building, changing the carpets or the wallpaper, or acquiring an art object to add to the collection.
 Some adornments and elements of the current rooms belonged to the former presidential houses.
 Among these are the Victorian era mirrors that adorn the Hall of Honor.
 Also, the collection of paintings that decorate the main halls were painted between 1957 and 1959 by the Chilean artist Luis Vergara Ahumada, with the historical guidance of Professor Jorge Lardé y Larín.
 They were painted during the administration of Lieutenant Colonel José María Lemus.
 The remodeling works completed during the administration of Dr. Armando Calderón Sol, were coordinated by the private secretary of the presidency, Ángel Benjamín Cestoni and supervised by the interior designer María Eugenia Perla.
 Earthquakes in January and February 2001 severely damaged the location and President Francisco Flores authorized the relocation of Casa Presidencial offices to their current location in San Benito.
 The photos on this page are from the new and current location.